 This movie isn’t meant to be taken seriously.
 It is a lighthearted action comedy set in the Wild West and filled with steampunk gadgetry.
 It’s fun to watch and might even get you some inspiration for your own steampunk kit or persona!

-This story originally appeared in Gatehouse Gazette #16 (January 2011), p.
+This story first appeared in Gatehouse Gazette 16 (January 2011), p.
 17, with the headline “Wild Wild West”.